ax42/getBNet/README.md

 Shows position, win rate, wins and losses, and points.
 Modify the 'defaultProfiles' array for the profiles you want to look up if no arguments are given.

-Works for me under python 2.7 on OS X and requires BeautifulSoup
+Works for me under python 2.7 on both OS X and Windows 7, and requires BeautifulSoup

 Run getBNet.py -h to show the usage.